Dee, Peter, and Vrai check-in on the Winter 2019 season!

 PETER: So, I guess, fingers crossed?
 But it’s already pretty not great.

-And again, we don’t wanna go too deep into things but over I think the characterization for pretty much everybody is really, really good in the manga and I think we’re losing or sort of having some of that sort of shuffled around in ways that I’m not fond of in the anime.
+And again, we don’t wanna go too deep into things, but I think the characterization for pretty much everybody is really, really good in the manga and I think we’re losing or having some of that shuffled around in ways that I’m not fond of in the anime.

-VRAI: I mean, There are definitely times where, like there were times catching up where I thought, “I should just go back to reading the manga,” than there would be like one really good-looking scene and I thought… “[groan] Oh that’s nice.”
+VRAI: I mean, There are definitely times where, catching up, where I thought, “I should just go back to reading the manga.”
+Then there would be like one really good-looking scene and I thought… “[groan] Oh, that’s nice.”
 But my feelings are decided[ly]—I love the manga a lot.
-It’s probably the most I’ve enjoyed a Shonen Jump manga in years, but the anime is ehhhhh, it’s a mixed bag.
+It’s probably the most I’ve enjoyed a Shonen JUMP manga in years, but the anime is, ehhh, it’s a mixed bag.

-DEE: How, how… You’re saying hell yeah, a lot.
+DEE: You’re saying “hell yeah” a lot.
 Do you like it?

-But yeah, it feels like almost every episode, it pushes up against this idea of being stuck in these roles and these prescribed path sucks, like every week.
-They keep pushing up against it and then it’s like they keep kind of pulling back at the very end.
-And I just, I really, I really wanna see what they’re doing with that overall because I feel like they’ve made the characters who kind of fall to the darkness, if you wanna say it like that.
-I think the Chaos Tellers is what they call them, I feel like they’ve made them very sympathetic.
+But yeah, it feels like almost every episode, it pushes up against this idea of being stuck in these roles and these prescribed paths suck.
+Every week they keep pushing up against it and then it’s like they keep pulling back at the very end.
+And I just, I really wanna see what they’re doing with that overall, because I feel like they’ve made the characters who fall to the Darkness—if you wanna say it like that; I think the Chaos Tellers is what they call them—I feel like they’ve made them very sympathetic.

-DEE: And… And it still doesn’t justify.. they are still hurting other people and they shouldn’t be doing that, and so it is good that our team of roleless magical travelers show up and get that settled, but then they just throw everybody back in the… Their prescribed roles and I’m like but…
+DEE: And it still doesn’t justify—they are still hurting other people and they shouldn’t be doing that, and so it is good that our team of roleless magical travelers show up and get that settled.
+But then they just throw everybody back in their prescribed roles and I’m like, “But”—

 PETER: [crosstalk] “Hope it works out!”

-PETER: Yeah, I think, yeah, basically I think I’m interested for the same reasons you are.
-It’ll be really interesting if they actually do anything with this, which some mobile ad—I mean it’s a mobile games
+PETER: It’s blandish, yeah.
+Basically I think I’m interested for the same reasons you are.
+It’ll be really interesting if they actually do anything with this, which some mobile ad—I mean, it’s a mobile game.

 DEE: Ohhh, you’re right.
 I don’t know why I thought it had a light novel.
 Oh well.
 Clearly I was looking at the wrong show.